insurance dispute arbitration in Sweeny, Texas 77480

 Arbitration War Story: The Sweeny Storm Claim Dispute

 In the quiet town of Sweeny, Texas 77480, south of Houston, the Ramirez family’s modest home faced devastation after the severe storm on April 15, 2023.
 The violent winds and flooding caused an estimated $75,000 in damages.
-When Frank Mitchell filed a claim with Lone Star Insurance Company, she hoped for swift assistance.
+When the claimant filed a claim with Lone Star Insurance Company, she hoped for swift assistance.
 What followed was a protracted arbitration battle that tested patience, principles, and the meaning of fair insurance coverage.

 The Claim and the Denial:

 Melissa submitted her claim on April 25, 2023, for $72,450—covering roof replacement, interior water damage, and mold remediation.
 Lone Star’s adjuster, Mark Jennings, inspected the property on May 2.
-The insurer approved only $35,000, attributing much of the damage to “pre-existing conditions” and depreciation.
+The insurer approved only $35,000, attributing much of the damage to pre-existing conditions” and depreciation.
 Feeling shortchanged, Melissa rejected their offer and requested arbitration on June 10, 2023.

 Arbitration Timeline: